Patching & the DMX Map

 The Unpatched Fixtures panel is where newly added fixtures show up before they are patched into the project, and where existing fixtures are staged when they are not in use.
 Placing a fixture in the Unpatched panel preserves all Look data for the fixture but removes it from Slyyd’s DMX output.
 This is particularly useful when it is necessary to temporarily free up address space in a Connection for new fixtures by unpatching fixtures not currently in use.

-Fixtures can be moved to the Unpatched panel by dragging and dropping from the DMX Map, by selecting the “Unpatch” button within the Fixture Details, or by choosing the “Unpatch” option from the three dots menu on a patched fixture.
+Fixtures can be moved to the Unpatched panel by dragging and dropping from the DMX Map, by selecting the “Unpatch” button within the Fixture Details, by choosing the “Unpatch” option from the three dots menu on a patched fixture, or by selecting multiple fixtures and using the 'Unpatch' button on the action bar.

 Fixtures can be patched by dragging and dropping from the Unpatched panel, or by selecting “Edit” from the three dots menu and entering a Connection and a DMX start address on the Fixture Details panel.